 - After Ashlee Simpson's infamously off-key Orange Bowl performance, over three hundred online forums saw identical spam posts in support of her.

 - Payola is the practice of being paid to play music on the radio, disguising it as regular airplay, used by many "request" shows.
-Although outlawed in the U.S. by the 1950s, record companies got around this by hiring "independent" promoters who acted as middlemen for the process.
+Although outlawed in the U.S. by the 1950s (following a scandal that destroyed the career of many DJs, most infamously Alan Freed), record companies got around this by hiring "independent" promoters who acted as middlemen for the process (at least until the FCC closed that loophole).
 Note that payola itself is not illegal, if the DJ were to announce before the record was played that they were paid to do so.
 The type of payola that is illegal is the kind not disclosed to the public.

 - And, after the first The Police single "Fall Out" was released, letters began appearing in some local London music magazines praising the band's drummer, Stewart Copeland.
 Later (much later), it was revealed that those letters were written by one Stewart Copeland.